bzhmaddog/H5DMD/README.md

     sprite.run();
 });

-// Change layer visibilitity (only visible layers are rendered so if you want to hide a layer temporarly just set it's visibility to false) spritesLayer.setVisibility(false);
+// Change layer visibilitity
+spritesLayer.setVisibility(false);
 // or
 dmd.hideLayer('test-sprites');
 // or
 dmd.showLayer('test-sprites');

+// Only visible layers are rendered onto the DMD but there drawing routine still runs and consume CPU time so if you really don't need a layer anymore
-// Layers can be Removed if not used anymore dmd.removeLayer('test-sprites');
+// it can be Removed
+dmd.removeLayer('test-sprites');
 // or
 dmd.removeLayer(spritesLayer);